MiroPalmu/waylander/README.md

 }
 ```

-The types with `W` prefix are Guilander primitives,
+The types with `W` prefix are waylander primitives,
 which are defined in `include/wayland/protocol_primitives.hpp`.
 There is a one for each of the Wayland data types:
 `Wint`, `Wuint`, `Wfixed`, `Wstring`, `Wobject<interface>`,
 `Wnew_id<interface>`, `Warray` and `Wfd`.
-There is also three Guilander specific primitives:
+There is also three waylander specific primitives:
 `Wmessage_size`, `Wopcode<interface>` and `message_header<interface>`.

 ## Application examples